-In this post, I will show you how to program a Raspberry Pi-controlled wheeled robot so that it can detect and avoid obstacles autonomously (fancy word for “all by itself”).
+In this tutorial, I will show you how to program a Raspberry Pi-controlled wheeled robot so that it can detect and avoid obstacles autonomously (fancy word for “all by itself”).
 I have already done this for an Arduino-controlled robot, now let’s do it for our Raspberry Pi-controlled robot.

 Real-world applications of obstacle avoidance in robotics can be seen in devices such as iRobot’s autonomous vacuum cleaner.